xpl/wyg/README.md

 ### Extending `parseMedia`

-Tag a method with **$parseMedia** to designate it as URL parser.
+Tag a method with **$parseMedia** to designate it as an URL parser.
 For asynchronous parsing, you can return Promise:

 ```javascript
 images: $parseMedia (function (url) {